Fair Integral Network Flows: Characterization by improving di-circuits and by feasible potential-vectors

+Lemma~\ref{LMekvi} shows the equivalence of (B) and (B$'$), whereas the equivalence of (B$'$) and (C) is shown in Theorem~\ref{ext-Gallai}.
+The implication ``(A) $\Rightarrow$ (B)'' is obvious from the definition, and now we turn to the proof of ``(B) $\Rightarrow$ (A).''

-Our goal is to derive Property (A) from Property (B) in Theorem \ref{gall.main}.
-To this end, let $z$ be an $(f,g)$-bounded integral $m$-flow for which there is no $z$-improving di-circuit in the auxiliary digraph $D_{z}$.
+Let $z$ be an $(f,g)$-bounded integral $m$-flow for which there is no $z$-improving di-circuit in the auxiliary digraph $D_{z}$.
 To derive that $z$ is $F$-dec-min, we use induction on $\vert F\vert$.
 As $z$ is $F$-dec-min when $F$ is empty, we assume that $\vert F\vert \geq 1$.
 We can assume that $F$ contains no $(f,g)$-tight edges, since taking out an $(f,g)$-tight edge from $F$ affects neither the set of $z$-improving di-circuits, nor the $F$-dec-minimality of $z$.

 Let $\beta :=\max\{z(e):e\in F\}$.
 Then $\max\{z'(e):e\in F\}\leq \beta$ holds for any $F$-dec-min member $z'$ of $\odotZ{Q}$, therefore we can assume that $\beta =\max\{g(e):e\in F\}$.
 Let $L:=\{e\in F, g(e)=\beta \}$.